 3. Here, we need to plug the 6-pin connector into the adapter.

-5. Here, you are required to plug in the PSU and turn the laptop on.
+5. Here, you must plug in the PSU and turn the laptop on.

-6. You just need to download the essential supporting GPU drivers and you are ready to go!
+6. You must download the essential supporting GPU drivers and be ready to go!

 7. YOU MAY WORK NOW!